Clinical Research Manager - Pediatric Experimental Therapeutics and Cancer Cellular Therapy

 Staff Hiring, Supervision, Training & Development

-Responsible for the recruitment and oversight of all of the research staff.
+Responsible for the recruitment and oversight of all of the non-nursing research staff in Pediatric Experimental Therapeutics and Pediatric Cellular Immunotherapy programs.
 Ensure that all staff complete required mandatory and ongoing training in a timely manner.

 Will communicate all personnel concerns to their immediate supervisor and to DFCI HR partner for the appropriate response and follow up.